yoyostile/Plexpy-Ubersicht-Widget/Readme.md

 ## [Download](https://github.com/yoyostile/Plexpy-Ubersicht-Widget/raw/master/Plexpy.widget.zip)

-A simple widget to display current stream from your Plex Server.
+A simple widget to display current streams from your Plex Server.
 It uses the PlexPy API.
 [PlexPy](https://github.com/JonnyWong16/PlexPy) is one of the best monitoring tools for your Plex Server.
 Get it now!

 ## Options